 According to IB, admission officers often look for factors such as the quality of the courses represented on the transcript, the balance of courses across all disciplines, the record of the student’s research abilities, and the details of school and community involvement – all requirements of the International Baccalaureate Diploma Program, when ranking students for admission.

 How do students earn the International Baccalaureate Diploma?

 11th and 12th grade students will enroll and successfully complete 6 IB academic courses, 3 higher level and 3 standard level.

 Students must sit for IB external exams.
 IB courses are graded on a scale of 1-7.
-A Student’s course score is based on the external exams and an internal IB assessment requirement (research projects/papers).
+A student’s course score is based on the external exams and an internal IB assessment requirement (research projects/papers).

-To earn the IB diploma, students must successfully complete all work, earning a total minimum score of 24 or 28 out of 42 possible points.
+To earn the IB diploma, students must successfully complete all the work, earning a total minimum score of 24 or 28 out of 42 possible points.
 Diploma Candidates will enroll in Theory of Knowledge; participate in CAS, providing 150 hours of community service and individual or team creative action; and author an original 4,000-word essay on a topic of their choice under the supervision of a mentor.
 These activities provide additional points toward the diploma score.

-What do we hope for our IB Students?
+What do we hope for our IB students?

 That students develop advanced skills in critical thinking, inquiry, communication, mathematics and problem solving.